n8swalley/CS142/README.md

 # CS142
-Some fun random coding projects from Intro to Comp Sci!
+Some random & fun coding projects from Intro to Comp Sci!